-Occasionally, due to overwhelming or unavoidable circumstances, a student earns grades that are not representative of his or her abilities.
-The Academic Forgiveness Policy is an appeals procedure that allows a student, who has returned to North Central Missouri College after a minimum five-year absence, to request removal of grades for one semester from the cumulative grade point average shown on their official academic record.
+Occasionally, due to overwhelming or unavoidable circumstances, a student earns grades that are not representative of his/her true abilities.
+Students returning to North Central Missouri College after an absence of at least 3 consecutive years may be eligible for academic forgiveness for one semester, completed prior to their absence, for the purpose of raising the cumulative grade point average at NCMC.